GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/index.md

 ---
-layout: "layouts/doc-post.njk"
+layout: 'layouts/doc-post.njk'
-title: "Manifest file format"
+title: 'Manifest file format'
 date: 2012-09-18
-updated: 2021-10-08
+updated: 2022-11-08
-description: An overview of the manifest.json properties that you can use in your Chrome Extension.
+description: An overview of the manifest.json properties of a Chrome Extension.
 ---

-{# TODO: need to create any required child pages for new mv3 properties, e.g. host_permissions, and link them here. #}

-Every extension has a [JSON][1]\-formatted manifest file, named `manifest.json`, that provides important information.
+Every extension requires a [JSON][1]\-formatted file, named `manifest.json`, that provides important information.
+This file must be located in the extension's root directory.

 ## Field summary {: #overview }

-The following code shows the supported manifest fields for Extensions, with links to the page that discusses each field.
+The following code shows the supported manifest keys, with links to pages that describe each property.

 <pre class="language-json"><code class="language-json"><span class="token punctuation">{</span>
   <span class="token comment">// Required</span>